MartinKlefas/Timelapse-Outlier-Detection/README.md

 ## Stage 1: Proof of Concept

 I began by creating a simple case: a single image of a child's toy on a white background, decomposed into 100 sub-images.
-Using k-means clustering in[image_clustering.ipynb](image_clustering.ipynb), I implemented a pre-trained CNN called "VGG16" to extract key features from each image and group them based on similarity.
+Using k-means clustering in [image_clustering.ipynb](image_clustering.ipynb), I implemented a pre-trained CNN called "VGG16" to extract key features from each image and group them based on similarity.

 The clusters where then translated into groups of files for visualisation - correctly showing that I had created a group of background images and a group with just the images of the toy.

-I refined the process in [image_clustering_innate_parallel.ipynb](https://chat.openai.com/c/image_clustering_innate_parallel.ipynb) by importing all images at once and passing them to the encoder in a batch, speeding up the test case.
+I refined the process in [image_clustering_innate_parallel.ipynb](image_clustering_innate_parallel.ipynb) by importing all images at once and passing them to the encoder in a batch, speeding up the test case.